telerik/blazor-docs/knowledge-base/grid-expand-only-current.md

 ## Solution

-The OnRowExpand event provides arguments of type GridRowExpandEventArgs.
-You can check the Item field of the arguments to get information which item is currently expanded.
+The `OnRowExpand` event provides arguments of type `GridRowExpandEventArgs`.
+You can check the `Item` field of the arguments to get information which item is currently expanded.

-You can then use the Grid State to programmatically set its ExpandedRows field.
-In order to achieve the desired behavior, the ExpandedRows of the Grid state should only has information for the current expanded item.
+You can then use the [Grid State]({%slug grid-state%}) to programmatically set its `ExpandedRows` field.
+In order to achieve the desired behavior, the `ExpandedRows` of the Grid State should only has information for the current expanded item.
 This will result in collapsing all previously expanded items and keep just the current one expanded.

-The ExpandedRows accepts a list of item indexes.
-In order to get the correct index of the current expanded item in case of filtering, sorting, paging of the Grid, use the OnRead event to work with the current data.
+The `ExpandedRows` accepts a list of item indexes.
+In order to [get the correct index of the current expanded item]({%slug grid-kb-index-of-a-grid-row%}) in case of filtering, sorting, paging of the Grid, use the `OnRead` event to work with the current data.

 See code comments in the example below for more details on the spot.